Getting models

 Examples

 Let us fetch a small instruction-tuned model so the examples in the rest of this section have something concrete to serve.
-We will use Qwen2.5-0.5B, which is small enough to download quickly:
+We will use Gemma 4 E2B, the smallest model in the Gemma 4 family:

 Once the model is packaged, you can verify its metadata without loading the weights using the flama model command